LuisD-Dev/LuisD-Dev/README.md

 I enjoy designing and developing software solutions, building web and desktop applications, working with databases, and collaborating on open-source projects.

-I am continuously strengthening my technical knowledge through academic projects, independent learning, and contributions on GitHub.
+I am continuously strengthening my technical skills through academic projects, independent learning, teamwork, and contributions on GitHub.

-- 🎓 Software Engineering student
+- 🎓 Studying Software Engineering
 - 💻 Interested in frontend, backend, and desktop development
-- ⚙️ Developing applications with C#, .NET, and Windows Forms
+- ⚙️ Developing desktop applications with C#, .NET, and Windows Forms
 - 🌐 Building web applications with React and JavaScript
 - 🗄️ Working with SQL Server, Supabase, and database design
 - 🏗️ Learning software architecture and design patterns
 - 🧪 Improving my automated testing and code quality skills
+- 🌱 Learning professional software development practices
 - 🤝 Interested in open-source collaboration
 - 🚀 Open to internship and junior developer opportunities
 - 📍 Based in Costa Rica